bzminer/bzminer/README.md

     "hung_gpu_restart_bzminer": true, // If true, and watchdog is running, will restart bzminer when a hung gpu is detected

+    "restart_miner_minutes": 0, // restart bzminer after this amount of time (minutes), IF watchdog is enabled

+    "reboot_minutes": 0, // reboot pc after this amount of time (minutes)

     "no_color": false, // disable all color output

     "verbosity": 2, // log level (0 = errors only, 1 = warnings, 2 = info (default), 3 = debug, 4 = network, 5 = trace (not available in release)